crisweber2600/animated-guide/README.md

 It now includes a core library with duplicate detection logic and BDD tests.
 Duplicate groups are ranked by how many bytes you can reclaim by linking files.
 The `CsvHelper` package is used to export results for further analysis.
+The repo demonstrates both Google Drive and Microsoft Graph integrations and the tests use Reqnroll for behavior specifications.

 ## Projects
 - **DupScan.Core** – domain models and hash-based detection.